Subscribe now and get the latest podcast releases delivered straight to your inbox.

 By default, YouTube transcribes the dialogue of uploaded videos to make them accessible to all, and this has improved drastically over the past few years.

-In the past, experts have believed that YouTube would only index a video’s captions file if it was a “custom” captions file, meaning a separate transcription was uploaded from tools like Rev. That's no longer necessary.
+In the past, experts have believed that YouTube would only index a video’s captions file if it was a “custom” captions file, meaning a separate transcription was uploaded from captioning software.
+That's no longer necessary.

 Nevertheless, whether you choose to upload your own captions, or use the automatic ones, you should make a conscious effort to at least say your target keywords or phrases out loud in your video.